splunk/observability-workshop/content/en/other/hpa/4-fix-apache.md

     memory: "4Mi" # Requesting 4Mb of memory
 ```

-More information can be found here : [Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)
+More information can be found here: [**Resource Management for Pods and Containers**](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)

 If your application or Pod will go over the limits set in your deployment, Kubernetes will kill and restart your Pod to protect the other applications on the Cluster.

 Another scenario that you will run into is when there is not enough Memory or CPU on a Node.
 In that case, the Cluster will try to reschedule your Pod(s) on a different Node with more space.

-If that fails, or if there is not enough space when you deploy your application, the Cluster will put your workload/deployment in schedule mode until there is enough room on any of the available Nodes to deploy the Pods according their limits.
+If that fails, or if there is not enough space when you deploy your application, the Cluster will put your workload/deployment in schedule mode until there is enough room on any of the available Nodes to deploy the Pods according to their limits.

 ## 2. Fix PHP/Apache Deployment